.................... moves to amend H.F. No. 935 as follows:

 2.21"Application" means the charter school business plan a school developer submits

-2.22to an authorizer for approval that documents the school developer's mission statement,
+2.22to an authorizer for approval that documents the mission statement, school purposes,

-2.23school purposes, program design, financial plan, governance and management structure,
+2.23program design, finances, governance and management structure, school developers'

 2.25application also shall include a "statement of assurances" of legal compliance prescribed